50 Things About Betrayal Trauma | BTR.ORG

 Boundaries

-Boundaries are the pathway to safety.
-Boundaries are not a way to control another person.
-Boundaries are the most powerful form of self-care.
-It is the most proactive action that a woman recovering from trauma can take.
+Boundaries are the pathway to safety and the most powerful form of self-care.
+It is the most proactive action a victim can take.

-Boundaries are not things to be said.
+Boundaries are not words.
 They are actions to keep a woman safe.
 They do not need to be stated in order to take action.

 CSAT

 A Certified Sex Addiction Therapist.
-While CSATs seemed to be the only group available to help women of partners who acted out in disturbing sexual ways for many years, research is now showing that CSATs are not trained adequately to clearly see the abuse patterns deployed by the men they are treating (which is devastatingly painful to the partners of abusive men.)
+While CSATs seemed to be the only group available to help victims of sexual coercion (in the form of their husband’s pornography use or infidelity), CSATs are not trained adequately to clearly see the abuse patterns deployed by abusers.

 Check-in